Senaith/Project-6-Autonomous-Machine-Learning/README.md

 ![ml65](https://user-images.githubusercontent.com/91766546/160480281-8aad27f1-3d54-40e1-ae3b-fdde76a9c27f.png)

-### Step 3.
+### Part 3.
 Install and fire up the Sock Shop demo app

 [Sock Shop](https://microservices-demo.github.io/) is a really good demo microservices application as it simulates the key components of the user-facing part of an e-commerce website.
 It is built using Spring Boot, Go kit, and Node.js and is packaged in Docker containers.
 Visit [this GitHub page](https://github.com/microservices-demo/microservices-demo/blob/master/internal-docs/design.md) to learn more about the application design.